 At best, it’s going to make it more difficult to come up with your own copy.
 At worst, you’ll end up accidentally slipping in a few lines from what you’ve read (maybe even from competitors) and/or offering up second-class versions of them.

-This isn’t your fault; it’s completely natural to be influenced, and even stymied, by what’s in your awareness.
+This isn’t your fault.
+It’s completely natural to be influenced, and even stymied, by what’s in your awareness.
 If you put your attention on something—thinking of a purple hippo, say—and then try to force yourself not to think about it, what’s going to happen?
 You won’t be able to resist thinking of a purple hippo.
 The same goes with great copy.
-If you read some lines from your swipe file and then try to forget the others and create original lines of your own…you’re going to keep going back to your swipe.
+If you read some lines from your swipe file and then try to forget the others and create original lines of your own, you’re going to keep going back to your swipe.

-So what should you do?
+So, what should you do?
 Build your swipe files and keep adding to them, but browse through them outside of projects.
 This will help you keep you fresh, plus help your brain synthesize the insights you get and then put them to use when you’re ready to create some copy for yourself.

-Your turn!
 Do you keep swipe files?
 (Or will you start?)
 Where do you find your favorite pieces of swipe?
 Let us know in the comments below!